B-Lang-org/bsc/README.md

 </div>

 Compiler, simulator, and tools for the **Bluespec Hardware Description Language**.
-Bluespec is a single language for hardware designs that comes in two syntactic flavors, which are interchangeable:
+Bluespec is a single language for digital electronic hardware designs that comes in two syntactic flavors, which are interchangeable:

   - Bluespec **SystemVerilog** (BSV)